PoHuit/plan-b/docs/vision.md

 ## Partial Roadmap

 * Version 0.1, 1 May 2018: Command-line tool.
 Accepts
   starting and ending system by name.
-Computes *k*-shortest routes and displays them in a reasonable ASCII format.
+Computes shortest route and displays it in a reasonable ASCII format.

 * Version 0.2, 8 May 2018: Presents as a browser app.

+* Version 0.3, 15 May 2018: Computes *k*-best routes
+  and displays them in a reasonable ASCII format.

-* Version 0.3, 15 May 2018: Acquires current location via
+* Version 0.4, 22 May 2018: Acquires current location via
   ESI.
-Can post selected route by setting a waypoint via ESI at each system.
+Can post selected route by setting waypoints via ESI.
   Shows next jump during travel.

-* Version 0.4, 22 May 2018: Provides a visual route map with
+* Version 0.3, 29 May 2018: Provides a visual route map with
   a route selection interface.
 Heuristic prioritizes differentiated routes.